wurthless-elektroniks/smc360/docs/ipc.md

 ### 0x01 - Get powerup cause

+Input bytes:
-Input: `0x01`
+1. Command `0x01`

-Returns three bytes:
+Output bytes:
 1. Power-up cause (see table below)
+2. Always zero
-2. Number of boot attempts
+3. Number of boot attempts
-3. Single bit (purpose TODO)
+4. Single bit (purpose TODO)

 The SMC expects this command to be sent within a certain time period after the CPU is released from reset.
 If it doesn't get it in time, it resets everything and tries again up to 5 times, then gives up with a RRoD.